|(I have aged. Linda has not. 4/27/20)|

-I am sixty-nine years old.
+I am seventy-one years old.
 Where has the time gone!?
 And what, anyway, is "time?"

 Scientific American published several essays on the nature of time - A Question of Time: The Ultimate Paradox.
 One of my favorite physicists, Paul Davies, has an essay called "That Mysterious Flow."
 Here are some of his thoughts on time.

 "Nothing in known physics corresponds to the passage of time.
 Indeed, physicists insist that time doesn’t flow at all; it merely is."

 Our commonsense view is that time is "slipping away."
 It feels like there is a "flow" to time.
 However, Einstein said, “The past, present and future are only illusions, even if stubborn ones.”